Responsive design means that your site will look good on any device - desktop, tablet, and mobile.

 This website builder is different and allows you to create a great mobile-friendly, fully-responsive website design.

-Well, unfortunately not.
+Unfortunately, a free plan is not available with GoCentral.
 However, there is a 30-day trial to test its features!

 The GoCentral price plans range from $5.99 - $25.99, and they all include mobile-friendly, fully responsive designs.

-- Swipe-to-style feature is easy to use
+- The swipe-to-style feature is easy to use

 - Fully responsive designs